wattanunteeratanapong/Blackjack-House-Edge-Study/README.md

 <br>

 ## Disclaimer! <br>
-This experiment player didn't using any technique like card counting, if player using any kind of technique they might be able turn an odd to their favor.<br><br>
+This experiment player didn't using any kind of technique like card counting, if player using any kind of technique they might be able turn an odd to their favor.<br><br>

 ## Future Direction <br>
 In the future, I may explore techniques that could potentially turn the odd to my favor in Blackjack like Card Counting.